-In a conundrum with a couch, we’ve all been there.
-It’s usable and in good condition, but no longer needed.
-Recently, I was in this situation myself with a rather sizable leather couch from IKEA.
-Having no desire waste time waiting for a random Marketplace individual to stand me up, or attempt to balance the couch in the trunk of my SUV to donate it somewhere, I searched out an alternative.
+Have you ever found yourself in a conundrum with a couch, possessing a large but usable piece of furniture that’s in good condition, but no longer needed?
+Recently, I was in this situation with a rather sizable leather couch from IKEA.
+Having no desire waste time waiting for a random Facebook Marketplace individual to stand me up, or attempt to balance the couch in the trunk of my SUV to donate it somewhere, I searched out an alternative.
 Enter my new favorite non-profit, New Life Furniture Bank, located in Blue Ash, Ohio.

 What is New Life Furniture Bank?